Jeremy Barrell | Tree Risk Management Article – Arboricultural Journal

 Jeremy Barrell | Tree Risk Management - Infrequent Occupancy = Foreseeable risk of harm

-This could be a substantial vulnerability for duty holders because in his 1:10,000 time bomb presentation.
+This could be a substantial vulnerability for Duty Holders because in his 1:10,000 time bomb presentation.
 Jeremy makes a case for a claim being made against them if a small diameter deadwood branch from an Ash tree falls and causes significant head injuries to someone walking along this path.
-Even though he describes the risk as being at the lower end of his risk spectrum, the duty holder is expected to have removed the deadwood because it wouldn't have cost that much to do it.
+Even though he describes the risk as being at the lower end of his risk spectrum, the duty holder is expected to have removed the deadwood because it wouldn't have 'cost much to do it'.

 These are just some of the more obvious concerns we have with Jeremy's take on tree risk management in his article.